dobromir-hristov/vuelidate-error-extractor/docs/README.md

 The plugin is also able to work as a standalone component or in tandem with [vue-i18n](https://github.com/kazupon/vue-i18n) - see [Using with vue-i18n](advanced.md#i18n).

+Continue to [installation instructions](./installation.md) for instructions on how to set it up.

 ## Example
 <iframe src="https://codesandbox.io/embed/mo6v8nrmpp?autoresize=1&module=%2Fsrc%2Fcomponents%2FExampleForm.vue" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>